Same-sex marriage in the United States: Economic impact on same-sex couples

 Until the Supreme Court's June 2013 ruling in United States v.
 Windsor required the Federal Government to treat lawfully married same-sex couples on an equal basis with lawfully married opposite-sex couples, same-sex married couples faced severe disadvantages.
 The Federal Government did not recognize those marriages for any purpose.
 According to a 1997 General Accounting Office study, at least 1,049 U.S. federal laws and regulations include references to marital status.
 A 2004 study by the Congressional Budget Office found 1,138 statutory provisions "in which marital status is a factor in determining or receiving 'benefits, rights, and privileges.'"
 Many of these laws govern property rights, benefits, and taxation.
 Same-sex couples whose marriages were not recognized by the Federal Government were ineligible for spousal and survivor Social Security benefits and were ineligible for the benefits of the spouse of a federal government employee.
-One study found that the difference in Social Security income for same-sex couples compared to opposite-sex married couples was per year.
+One study found that the difference in Social Security income for same-sex couples compared to opposite-sex married couples was US$5,588 per year.

 Compared to similarly situated opposite-sex married couples, same-sex couples faced the following financial and legal disadvantages: